 - Rubber sole to facilitate in shock absorption and reduce pressure on the soles of the feet, while providing grip.

 - No seams or obvious creases on inside of shoe that may rub, causing blisters and possible wounds.

 - A trained footwear fitter or podiatrist must measure the length and with of your feet and fit shoes properly.
 This is to be done every time you purchase a new pair of shoes as sizes may vary between brands.

-- At least a thumbs space is required from the LONGEST toe to the end of the shoe, this may be your 1st or 2nd toe.
+- At least a thumbs space from the LONGEST toe to the end of the shoe, this may be your 1st or 2nd toe.

 - Loose footwear will cause instability and increase friction, as the foot will slide within the shoe.

 - Similarly if shoes are too tight it will result in increased pressure and friction.